Massage Therapy for Premature Babies

 The trial information does not specify whether participants must stop taking their current medications.
 Since the trial involves premature babies, it is likely that any medication changes would be managed by the medical care team.

-What data supports the effectiveness of the treatment Neonatal Touch and Massage Therapy for premature babies?
+What prior data suggests that Neonatal Touch and Massage Therapy is safe for premature babies?

-Is Neonatal Touch and Massage Therapy a promising treatment for premature babies?
+What evidence suggests that Neonatal Touch and Massage Therapy is effective for premature babies?

 Johana Diaz, MD